Concept Design and Development

 -

-The color coding was a little confusing.
-We need to create a unified aesthetic for color coding as well as UI elements across different views
+The color coding was confusing.
+We needed a unified aesthetic for UI across different views

 -